getodk/validate/README.md

 2. Create a custom `ErrorListener` by implementing the `org.opendatakit.validate.ErrorListener` interface.

-3. Add the custom `ErrorListener` to the form validator and call the any of the various `validate(...)` methods.
+3. Add the custom `ErrorListener` to the form validator and call any of the various `validate(...)` methods.

 See example below:
 ```java